Augusta County, Virginia: State and Federal

-Augusta County is represented by Republican Emmett W. Hanger in the Virginia Senate, Republican John Avoili, Republican Ronnie R. Campbell, and Republican Chris Runion in the Virginia House of Delegates, and Republican Ben Cline in the U.S. House of Representatives.
+Augusta County is represented by Republican Mark Obenshain and Chris Head in the Virginia Senate, Republican Ellen Campbell and Republican Chris Runion in the Virginia House of Delegates, and Republican Ben Cline in the U.S. House of Representatives.

 Law enforcement

 The Augusta County Sheriff's Office is the primary law enforcement agency in Augusta County.
 The ACSO was created in 1745 when James Patton was elected as the first sheriff.
 The ACSO was accredited by the Virginia Law Enforcement Accreditation Coalition.
 The agency is currently headed by Sheriff Donald Smith.
 The ACSO currently has 72 sworn deputies and 6 dispatchers.

 In 2021, the sheriff's department arrested eight individuals for protesting outside the Sheriff's Office.
 In response to the shooting of two men by deputies earlier that year, the protestors wanted deputies to use body cameras.
 Most of the charges were thrown out by a judge in 2022.
 Body cameras were not included in the 2022 budget: initially the county board of supervisors instead created a fund for body cameras that the community could donate to, but they shortly rescinded that decision over a desire to avoid contributions to the fund by the protesting group.